AcroMedia/ansible-role-virtual-host/README.md

 # Ansible role: Virtual Host

-Basically an ansible wrapper for acro-add-website.sh, geared for sites using LetsEncrypt certificates.
+Manage a NGINX virtual host (including PHP version and SSL certificates) over its life cycle from staging to production.

 ## Requirements

 - The acro infrastructure utilities must already be installed on the server

-- Acro-add-website.sh must already be installed and configured on the server
+- Acro-add-website.sh must already be installed (and configured) on the server

 - LetsEncrypt installed, configured, and working

-- If you're providing your own manually registered SSL certificate, the certificate + key need to be placed on the server BEFORE this role is invoked.
+- If you're providing your own manually registered SSL certificate, the certificate + key need to be placed on the server **before** this role is invoked.

 - Since this role is designed to support a "normal" virtual host from staging to production using SSL, both **nginx_primal_name**, and **nginx_canonical_name** are required in order for the role to work.

+- If using letsencrypt for SSL, **nginx_primal_name** should **not** be changed, once the original certificate has been registered, since this name refers to the physical directory of the SSL cert files in the /etc/letsencrypt live directory.

 - If using SSL, DNS for your nginx_primal_name must already point at your server before you run this role.
 The other two (nginx_canonical_name and nginx_aliases) don't need to resolve until after you switch to `production`.

 - Don't be tempted to set `deploy_env` to `production` until *after* your site / server has been completely configured and tested and is truly ready for go-live.

-- If using the role more than once in the same playbook, **YOU MUST SPECIFY ALL VARIABLES USED FOR EVERY ROLE INSTANCE**.
-Otherwise variables defined for one role will follow through to the next instance of the role, which can cause a lot of problems.
+- If using the role more than once in the same playbook, you will need to re-specify **all** role variables that were defined in your playbook.
+Otherwise, role variables in subsequent uses will retain the values they had from the previous invocation of the role (aka variable "bleed").
+Obviously, this can cause a lot of problems.

 ## Role Variables